boobeh123/AstroAuction/README.md

 - A button has been added to every listing, which I intend to render the seller's profile, more details to the listing, and a comment section
   - I haven't built a comment section before, but I wondered if I could build my own "social media" network/website.
 Perfect time to learn
+- The edit profile page has been styled

 ---------------------------------------------------------------------------------------------------------------------------
 # 🛠️ AstroAuction Patch 0.9.011